JordanRhode/slack-link-bot/README.md

    ```
    (Replace "Work" or "Personal" with your desired profile name)

-2. Share any URL in a channel where the bot is present or in direct messages
+2. When you see a message with a link you want to open:
+   - Click the three dots (more actions) menu on the message
+   - Select "Open Link in Profile"
-3. The bot will automatically detect the link and provide a button to open it in your specified browser profile
+   - The bot will provide a button to open the link in your specified browser profile

 ## Finding Your Profile Name